MY UNFILTERED STORY

 and tenderness as the woman i am.

-since 2020, i started trying how to design my own clothes.
+since 2020, i started designing my own clothes.

 it began with a simple shirt or dress, then moved to bags, shoes, swimsuits... and grew stronger when i discovered lingeries,